 Improving the Order Processing Workflow with an Order Management System

-• Automate billing, packing slips, and shipment emails to save time and reduce manual errors.
+- Automate billing, packing slips, and shipment emails to save time and cut errors.

-• Sync inventory, orders, and returns so updates happen in real time across every channel.
+- Sync inventory, orders, and returns for real-time updates across channels.

-• Use clear status stages (paid, picked, packed, shipped) so your team knows what to do next.
+- Use clear status stages (paid, picked, packed, shipped) for a smooth process.

-Read more about efficient workflows on BigCommerce and learn how businesses cut delivery times by up to 40% with an order management system.
+Growing stores need support for split shipments and many warehouses.
+Strong order rules help teams ship faster across channels.
+Read more about efficient workflows on BigCommerce and see how brands cut delivery times by up to 40% with an order management system.

 To streamline tasks beyond fulfillment, explore our guide to Ecommerce Automation Tools that help automate marketing, inventory updates, and customer notifications.